High Availability

 The following are the design considerations for a Cisco SD-WAN Manager cluster:

-• A Cisco SD-WAN Manager cluster should consist of a minimum of three Cisco SD-WAN Manager instances.
+• A Cisco SD-WAN Manager cluster should only consist of three or six Cisco SD-WAN Manager instances.

 See the Cluster Management chapter in the Cisco Getting Started Guide for more information about deploying and managing the Cisco SD-WAN Manager instances of a cluster.